wezm/wezm.net/content/technical/2019/10/useful-command-line-tools.md

 <a name="watchexec"></a>
 ### watchexec ![Language: Rust](https://img.shields.io/badge/language-rust-%23dea584)

-`watchexec` is a file a directory watcher that can run commands in response to file system changes.
+`watchexec` is a file and directory watcher that can run commands in response to file-system changes.
 Handy for auto running tests or restarting a development web server when source files change.

     # run command on file change